-In the SDMA case the multiple antennas correspond to different users.

-If we want to transmit to N different users we can precode the transmit signal x, the data values to be transmitted to the N users, by multiplying by H^{-1} so that the received signal is y = x.
+In the SDMA case the N_r antennas belong to different users.
+To transmit to N different users we can precode the transmit signal x, the data values to be transmitted to the N users, by multiplying by H^{-1} so that the received signal is y = x.